farTooOld/3D_STEP-Colorizer-App/README.md

 UPDATE 3/5/23: Posted the Windows version (prelim) (filename is: "STEP_Colorizer_Win_hope.zip"

-FYI - The main problem with the Windows version was wxPython/wxWidgets.
-I revised the code to use Tkinter Widgets instead of wx...
-Seems to be working with some odd 'Graphic' differences from the Mac.
-Otherwise, it's baked well enough for user testing/use.

-ALSO NOTE: Both the Mac, Linux and Windows .zip contain the Part files.
-But, for the Windows version, the names of two Jumper Wire have changed: replaced the degree 'symbol' with 'deg'.
-So, if you need to use them from the Backup zip, just edit the two names.
-I'll clean this up, too...
+NOTE: The Mac, Linux and Windows .zip contain the Part files.
+Backup Part STEP files are in Backup zip.

 The posted versions are 99% good as far a I can tell running Linux and Windows in Virtual machines but, I do see some Graphic differences in the layouts (some items seem crowded - perhaps only on a Virtual Machine).
 Note: I've added a Slider for setting Alpha Transparency but have Not yet implemented the code to use it.